CDLUC3/dmsp_aws_prototype/README.md

 Your CloudFront distribution will contain Swagger API documentation for your API at `https://your.domain.edu/api-docs`.
 If you modify you modify and redeploy your API Lambdas, you should also update your documentation. to do that run: `src/swagger/swagger_install.sh 4.16.1`

+This script is automatically run whenever you use the `src/sam/sam_build_deploy.sh` script to update your Lambdas and API.

 Note that the above command is also how you would upgrade Swagger itself.
 The version number should match one of the [swagger-ui release](https://github.com/swagger-api/swagger-ui/releases) tags

 If CloudFront is not displaying the updated Swagger docs, you may need to forcibly clear it's cache.
 To do that run: `aws cloudfront create-invalidation --distribution-id $DISTO_ID --paths "/api-docs/*" --region $AWS_REGION`